privacy-summit/Meetings-Minutes/2-28-07-2019-Meeting_Minutes.md

 - Item 1:
-privacyseries.org domain, server, and gmail account are now transferred to midipoet.
+privacyseries.org domain, server, and gmail account are now transferred to *midipoet*.

 - Item 2:
 Numeccca suggested a video image background for site landing page.
 All agreed.
-Idea put forward for another Big World genre video, with a narrator driving it with associated images going along w/ what's being said. midipoet agreed to write script.
+Idea put forward for a Big World genre video/trailer, with a narrator driving it with associated images going along w/ what's being said. midipoet agreed to write script.
 Around 90 seconds long.
-Like a trailer.
+Like a trailer for the initiative.
 Big World genre.

 - Item 3: